discordjs/guide/guide/interactions/registering-slash-commands.md

 then **you will need to register the "new" set of commands** to Discord.
 :::

-With this in mind, it's really straightforward how to edit or delete Slash Commands.
+With this in mind, it's really straightforward how to edit or delete slash commands.

 ### Edit

-To edit a Slash Command, simply change the structure of an existing Slash Command, and run the deploymnent script again to register the "new set of commands".
+To edit a slash command, simply change the structure of an existing slash command, and run the deploymnent script again to register the "new set of commands".

 Example: Let's edit the `ping` command by changing the `description` of it.